Sign In with Spotify

 A massive hit in Europe, "The Power" was the first rap-based track to hit #1 in the UK.

-Key, BPM (tempo) and time signature of The Power.
+Key, mode, time signature and tempo of The Power.

 Music data, artist images, album covers, and song previews are provided by Spotify.
 Spotify is a trademark of Spotify AB.